MicrosoftDocs/windows-itpro-docs/browsers/edge/shortdesc/allow-printing-shortdesc.md

-By default, Microsoft Edge allows users to print web content.
-Disabling this policy prevents users from printing web content.
+Microsoft Edge allows users to print web content by default.
+With this policy though, you can configure Microsoft Edge to prevent users from printing web content.